MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capabilities.md

 #### Add the email template to an orchestration flow

-For this example, you will add the order confirmation template to an orchestration flow.
+For this example, you add the order confirmation template to an orchestration flow.

 To add an order confirmation template to an orchestration flow, follow these steps:

 1. Add the **Send email** tile to the orchestration flow, and then, in the **Name** field, enter a name for the tile.
 1. Under **Email Template**, select the **Order Confirmation** email template.
-1. Select **Send Email for Sales Order**, because the order confirmation email will be generated from sales orders for this example.
+1. Select **Send Email for Sales Order**, because the order confirmation email generates from sales orders for this example.
 Alternatively, select **Send Email for Fulfillment Order Line** for a shipment confirmation template or **Send Email for Return Order** for a returns order process.
 1. In the **Input Events** field, select **Validation of Order lines has Succeeded**.
 An input event indicates when the email should be invoked.
-It can change, based on how the orchestration is configured and how the email will be sent.
+It can change, based on how the orchestration is configured and how the email is sent.

 ## Check email delivery status